Olivia-Keiter/PowerShellAzureAD/README.md

 <h1>PowerShell Active Direcrory</h1>

-<h2>⭐️THIS SCRIPT IS UNDER CONSTRUCTION AND NOT READY FOR PRODUCION ENVIRONMENTS⭐️</h2>
+<h2>⭐️THESE SCRIPTS ARE UNDER CONSTRUCTION AND NOT READY FOR PRODUCION ENVIRONMENTS⭐️</h2>

 <h2>Description</h2>
 Project consists of PowerShell scripts to create users and groups from PowerShell environment on a Windows Server